InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

 And I’ll use **SLG** and **BA** to calculate **ISO** (Isolated Power), which represents a player’s pure slugging power by focusing on extra-base hits (doubles, triples, and home runs).
 ISO, derived by subtracting batting average from slugging percentage, helps show if a player’s slugging depends on high averages or frequent extra-base hits.

 ## Web Scraping Process
-Beautiful Soup is a Python package for parsing HTML and XML documents.
+<p>Beautiful Soup is a Python package for parsing HTML and XML documents.
 It provides features to make it easier to scrape information from web pages and is useful for web scraping.
-You can check the information about Beautiful Soup and the basic syntax on <a href=https://beautiful-soup-4.readthedocs.io/en/latest/>this website</a>.
+You can check the information about Beautiful Soup and the basic syntax on <a href=https://beautiful-soup-4.readthedocs.io/en/latest/> this website</a>.</p>

 ### Step 1: Import Necessary Libraries
 Before we start, we need to import the required libraries.
 These libraries will help us send requests to the website and parse the HTML content.